It’s hard to understate the importance of social media in higher education marketing.

 This Facebook and Instagram ad speaks to both of these pain points while adding a third – the length of time taken to graduate:

-It’s all effectively saying: “We understand your concerns, and we’re here to help you out.”
+It effectively says: “We understand your concerns, and we’re here to help you out.”

-This is a pretty diverse selection of social campaigns, despite them all coming from higher education institutions.
+This blog is a diverse selection of social campaigns from higher education institutions.

 We’ve got humor in there; we’ve got heritage; we’ve got sports.
 We’ve got an egg rolling along the ground in Ann Arbor.

-All of this goes to show that there’s no such thing as a one-size-fits-all approach to social media in higher education marketing.
-What works for you might not work for anyone else – it all depends on your audience and brand.
+This wide array of examples shows there’s no one-size-fits-all approach to social media in higher education marketing.
+What works for you might not work for anyone else; it depends on your audience and brand.

-Interested in more content like this?
-Make sure to sign up for our Social Media Strategies Summit Higher Education, happening this October 18 -21, 2021.
+Are you interested in more content like this?
+Make sure to sign up for our Social Media Conference for Higher Education.